310mc/https-310mc.github.io-tl/source/_posts/feature_scout/always_hold_a_heroic_heart.md

 {% endbubble %}

 {% bubble Kanata %}
-we did it. we achieved this [result] because we cooperated together, peace—☆
+we did it. we achieved this [result] because we cooperated together, peace\~☆
 {% endbubble %}

 {% bubble Chiaki %}